 Withholding tax is applied to certain Managed Investment Trust (MIT) income paid to a non-resident of Australia.
 The legislation refers to a Managed Fund as a Managed Investment Trust (MIT).

-The rate of withholding tax applied to Australian non-residents depends on the country of residence of the investor to whom the income was paid.
+The rate of withholding tax applied to Australian non-residents depends on the country of residence of the investor to whom the income was paid, and the type of MIT income that is paid.
 The Government has supplied a list of those countries whose residents will receive a lower rate of tax.
 The countries that attract the lower rate of interest are those that we have an Exchange of Information (EOI) Agreement.
 The residents of all other countries will have a higher rate of withholding tax applied.

 Note that if you advise us that your residential address is overseas (or have arranged with us to pay distributions into an overseas bank account) we are required to deduct withholding tax except if we have been advised that you are an Australian resident for tax purposes.